Multi2Sim/multi2sim/doc/coding-guidelines/coding-guidelines.md

 Space characters should not occur in the beginning of the line.
 Tab characters should not occur once the line has started.

+###
+Case labels (and the default label) in a switch statement always have the same indentation level as the switch statement.
+The case labels should have one indent deeper than the switch statement itself.

 Line wrapping
 -------------

 ###
-In most cases, lines should have at the most 80 characters.
+In all cases, lines should have at the most 80 characters.
 Each tab character in the beginning of the line counts as 8 characters toward the line length limit.
 The maximum line with can be exceptionally exceeded in the cases described below.

 ###